thma/generic-persistence/README.md

 As of now I did not find a way to get the `TypeInfo` of a type dynamically via a `TypeRep` that might be obtained at runtime by a call like `typeRep ([] :: [a])` within the `retrieveEntityById` function.

-I assume that this can be easily fixed and is not a major drawback.
+I assume that this should be easy to fix and is not a major drawback.

 The final part of the demo then again works as expected: